Wojtek: Nutrition and growth

 Wojtek initially had problems swallowing and was fed condensed milk from an old vodka bottle.
 He was subsequently given fruit, marmalade, honey, and syrup, and was often rewarded with beer, which became his favourite drink.
 He later also enjoyed smoking (or eating) cigarettes, as well as drinking coffee in the mornings.
-He also slept with the other soldiers if they were ever cold at night.
+He also slept with the other soldiers if they were cold at night.
 He enjoyed wrestling with the soldiers and was taught to salute when greeted.
 He became an attraction for soldiers and civilians alike, and soon became an unofficial mascot to all the units stationed nearby.
-With the 22nd Company, he moved to Iraq, and then through Syria, Palestine, and Egypt.
+With the 22nd Company, he moved to Iraq, and then through Syria, Egypt and Italy.

-Wojtek copied the other soldiers, drinking beer, smoking, and even marching alongside them on his hind legs because he saw them do so.
+Wojtek copied the other soldiers, drinking beer, smoking, and even marching alongside them on his hind legs.
 Wojtek had his own caregiver, assigned to look after him.
 The cub grew up while on campaign, and by the time of the Battle of Monte Cassino, he weighed 90 kg.